davidgf/blog/posts/2018-04-05-canary-deployments-of-lambda-functions-in-serverless-apps.md

 ### Make sure you don't break anything

 Now our function is not deployed in a single flip, woohoo!
 So what?
 If we have to ensure that the whole system is behaving correctly by ourselves, we didn't really achieve anything impressive.
 However, we can add yet another AWS service to the mix to avoid it: **CloudWatch Alarms**.
-We can provide CodeDeploy with a list of alarms that would be tracked during the deployment process, cancelling it and shifting all the traffic to the old version if any of them turns into `ALARM` state.
+We can provide CodeDeploy with a list of alarms that would be tracked during the deployment process, canceling it and shifting all the traffic to the old version if any of them turns into `ALARM` state.
 In this example, we'll monitor that our function doesn't have any invocation error, for which we'll make use of [A Cloud Guru's Alerts Plugin](https://github.com/ACloudGuru/serverless-plugin-aws-alerts):

 ```yaml
 service: sls-canary-example